 What do the records look like?

-With each download, you will typically see a diary of several battalions covering a period of several years.
-This will be divided into several PDF files, which you can save to your computer.
+With each download, you will typically see a unit diary that may cover a period of several years.
+This may be divided into several PDF files, which you can save to your computer.
 You can then scroll through the PDF files to locate the battalion and dates that you are interested in.
 You can also use the image viewer in Discovery to preview the pages of the diary.

-Many of them were scribbled hastily in pencil and use obscure abbreviations, whilst some are the second carbon copy of the original, so they may be difficult to read.
+Many of the war diaries were scribbled hastily in pencil and use obscure abbreviations, whilst some are the second carbon copy of the original, so they may be difficult to read.

 Why can't I find what I'm looking for?

 Not all the unit war diaries held by The National Archives have been digitised yet.
 More digitised diaries will be published online throughout 2014 as part of First World War 100, our centenary programme.
 Those diaries that haven't been digitised are available to view in their original form at The National Archives in Kew.
-They are found in record series WO 95.
+They are in record series WO 95.